Navneet-gupta01/fibonacci/README.md

 ## Assumptions:
 * history of list is shown one by one.
 Ex: Fibonacci.calculate([1,2,3]) and then getting history Fibonacci.history() will  give [{1,1}, {2, 1}, {3, 2}].
 	It Could be changed if its not desirable like that.
+  For Http Api Since Json do not have tuples , Tuples are represented as List [req, resp]
 * history_count response format given as map cannot be sorted as per requirement by req count, Since elixir Does not map sorting